vsanthanam/NetworkReachability/README.md

-# ReachabilityMonitor
+# Reachability

-`ReachabilityMonitor` is a replacement for Apple's [SystemConfiguration](https://developer.apple.com/documentation/systemconfiguration) [Network Reachability APIs](https://developer.apple.com/documentation/systemconfiguration/scnetworkreachability?language=swift).
-These APIs were originally written in C and are old, cumbersome to use, and do not play nicely with many modern Swift language patterns. `ReachabilityMonitor` wraps these APIs in Swift and provides a modern interface for the most common use cases.
+`Reachability` is a replacement for Apple's [SystemConfiguration](https://developer.apple.com/documentation/systemconfiguration) [Network Reachability APIs](https://developer.apple.com/documentation/systemconfiguration/scnetworkreachability?language=swift).
+These APIs were originally written in C and are old, cumbersome to use, and do not play nicely with many modern Swift language patterns. `Reachability` wraps these APIs in Swift and provides a modern interface for the most common use cases.

-`ReachabilityMonitor` supports with the following Apple platform releases:
+`Reachability` supports with the following Apple platform releases:

 - iOS 13.0 - 15.x
 - macOS 10.15 - 13.x
 - tvOS 13.0 - 15.x
 - watchOS 13.0 - 15.x

-`ReachabilityMonitor` supports synchronous reachability queries, as well as constant asynchronous reachability observation via the following mechanisms:
+`Reachability` supports synchronous reachability queries, as well as constant asynchronous reachability observation via the following mechanisms:

 - Delegation
 - Closures